-Adding a frame

-You can create a rectangular frame for nodes in a diagram in either of the following ways:
+Adding a frame You can create a rectangular frame for nodes in a diagram in either of the following ways:

 - Paste a graphic into the diagram window to create a picture node, then delete the graphic.
 This leaves a blank picture node.
-Use the Node Style dialog (page 79) to display the border of the node.
+Use the Node Style dialog (page 77) to display the border of the node.
 Other nodes can be placed on top of this node. - Create a decision node and leave the title blank.
 Give it a definition of 0 (or any number) to remove the cross-hatch pattern.
-Use the Node Style dialog (page 79) to hide the label and fill color.
+Use the Node Style dialog (page 77) to hide the label and fill color.
 Create this frame first, then create the nodes to be framed and place them in the frame.
 If you create a framing decision node after you create the nodes to be framed, the nodes are "under" the framing decision node; they are visible, but you cannot select them.
 To place the decision node underneath the other nodes, select the decision node while in edit mode, right mouse click and select the Send to Back command from the pop-up menu. - Create a text node by dragging a text node from the text button T on the toolbar.
-Use the Node Style dialog (page 79) to add a fill color and border to the node.
+Use the Node Style dialog (page 77) to add a fill color and border to the node. - Adding text To add text to a diagram, drag a text node from the text button T on the toolbar to the diagram and enter the desired text.
+This creates a new node with a special class text.
+Use the handles to resize the node, and use the Node Style dialog (page 77) to change the font or to change the background from transparent to filled.